Aquifer Sampling and Assessment Program

 for complete information

 After each aquifer is sampled and all field and analytical data have been received and validated, an aquifer summary is written which reports and interprets the data for the aquifer.
 All summaries together are used to complete a triennial report that summarizes the entire three-year monitoring rotation.
-The Triennial Report and aquifer summaries are posted to LDEQ's website and all physical and chemical data are incorporated into LDEQ's Geographic Information System.
+The Triennial Report and aquifer summaries are posted to LDEQ's website and all well locations are incorporated into LDEQ's Geographic Information System.
 Field and laboratory results from the sampling of each well are mailed to the well owner.
 Additionally, the data derived from the ASSET Program is available to interested parties statewide and nationally that are interested in the quality of Louisiana’s freshwater aquifers.